 Prior to founding RBI, Celia was a human rights lawyer for more than a decade.
 Celia founded and directed The Powell Project, an organization dedicated to empowering and equipping capital defense teams with the knowledge and skills to level the playing field in death penalty cases.
 Prior to that Celia was a Staff Attorney at the UK human rights charity Reprieve.
 Before returning to London, she spent many sunny years practicing law in Southern California.

 Celia holds bachelor’s and master’s degrees from the University of Oxford.
 She is licensed to practice law in New York, California and several federal jurisdictions.
+Celia is also a qualified UK Solicitor.
 Celia speaks English, French and Spanish and is a dual British and US national.

 Laura Porter / Senior Consultant / firstname.lastname@example.org

 Laura Porter is the currently the Executive Director of the 8th Amendment Project after serving as Director of Campaigns for the Fair Punishment Project and nearly a decade as Director of Campaigns and Strategy with Equal Justice USA.
 (EJUSA).
 Laura specializes in building relationships with victims, law enforcement, and conservatives.
 Prior to campaign work, Laura was a public defender for 12 years in New York and a legal analyst on television.